martinrist/practical-haskell/chapter02/README.md

 - To tell Cabal to compile a module file, include that module in a stanza, by adding it to either `exposed-modules` or `other-modules`.
 Stack does this automatically.

-- Stack is focused on having _reproducible builds_, and also manages your Haskell installation for you.
-The `stack.yaml` file declares which version of the GHC compiler is targeted, via the resolver.

-- Cabal by default uses _Hackage_ for dependencies - a community-maintained repository of packages.
-Stack targets _Stackage_ by default, in which specific, mutually compatible versions of packages are grouped as _resolvers_.

 ## Defining Simple Functions